 The oral defense of the doctoral dissertation, which is scheduled by you and the Chair of the defense, should be held at least two (2) weeks after the electronic submission (preferably pdf) of the completed thesis to allow adequate time for staff members to review the thesis.
 The thesis must be submitted to both the WHOI Academic Programs Offices and the MIT Joint Program Office no later than two (2) weeks following the defense, unless major revisions are required.
 If major revisions are required, your Thesis Committee, through the Chair of the defense, will make a recommendation to the JCCO Chair for the deadline by which the final revised thesis must be submitted.
 The JCCO Chair has the responsibility to seek advice as rapidly as practicable from the JCCO and then set a deadline, communicate that deadline to you, the thesis committee and the Joint Program Director at MIT and Dean at WHOI.
-Failure to meet the deadline can result in denial of further stipend and tuition support by either the Director of the Joint Program at MIT in consultation with the Department Head at MIT or by the Dean at WHOI in consultation with the Department Chair at WHOI.
-All other MIT policies and Joint Program policies with respect to continued registration also apply.
+Failure to meet the deadline can result in denial of further stipend and tuition support by either the Director of the Joint Program at MIT in consultation with the Department Head at MIT or by the Dean at WHOI in consultation with respect to continued registration also apply.